 How to harden Windows XP, Windows Vista and Windows 7?

-Why is system hardening extremely important for Windows 7, Windows Vista and Windows XP?
+Why is System Hardening extremely important for Windows 7, Windows Vista and Windows XP?
 And what measures are there?
 Our guide has the answers.

 Some operating systems just don’t die out